 The Epic LinkedIn Headshot

 You almost have to change jobs every 3-4 years to build a career these days.
 The time of working for one company for life has been gone for decades, and to be honest, that sounds incredibly boring anyway.
 Today the ideal scenario is to learn as much as possible from a company, and once that learning slows down you should leverage what you have learned into a higher paying salary at a different company, rinse, repeat.
 Finding opportunities in the workforce isn’t easy, but one of the easiest ways to get noticed by recruiters, with the least amount of effort is to spend some time creating a great LinkedIn profile, and then continuously improve it.
-Today you have to have an entrepreneur mindset; you have to build your brand and sale it.
+Today you have to have an entrepreneur mindset; you have to build your brand and sell it.
 I get contacted regularly by recruiters on LinkedIn simply because I took the time to make a good impression.
 The very first thing a recruiter sees when they go to your LinkedIn page is your photo, so that’s what I want to help you with today.

 Why Your Photo Matters